+^c Fry et al. (2012).

+d Forster et al. (2007).

+e 15 % of CH4 direct RF, Myhre et al. (2007).

+^f Boucher (2012), excluding CO2 production.

+global methyl chloroform observations, but correlate poorly with year-to-year changes inferred from the NOAA and AGAGE networks.
+However, while both networks provide strong and mutually consistent estimates of the long-term mean $\tau{\text{CH}4 \times \text{OH}}$, their year-to-year anomalies differ from each other by as much as they differ from the CTMs.
+These differences in global $\tau{\text{CH}4 \times \text{OH}}$ anomalies between networks can partially be explained by small discrepancies ($\sim 0.1 \, \text{ppt}$) in the monthly mean methyl chloroform concentrations at collocated measurement sites.

-- 5 column, biomass burning emissions, and lightning NO_x emissions.
-A parametric model built on these 5 factors reproduces 50-90 % of the variability in methane lifetime during 1997-2009.
+We quantitatively explain $\tau{\text{CH}4 \times \text{OH}}$ variability in the CTMs with 5 climate and emission variables: air temperature, water vapor, ozone column, biomass burning emissions, and lightning NO_x emissions.
+A parametric model built on these 5 factors reproduces 90% of the variability in methane lifetime during 1997-2009.
+For projections over many decades, the parametric model also includes 5 factors for anthropogenic emissions and one for methane feedback.
 The ensemble of 3 models provides a measure of uncertainty in each parametric factor, which we use to project past and future methane and its lifetime, with uncertainties.
-While this approach lacks the full complexity of atmospheric chem- - istry that can be included through multi-decadal simulations of a CTM or GCM, the advantage is that it can be rapidly applied to many climate data sets or socioeconomic scenarios.
-Using the parametric model to reconstruct methane lifetime for 1980-2005, we estimate 2.3 ± 1.8 % decrease in $\tau{CH_4 \times OH}$, which is the same direction of change as previous CTM studies but smaller magnitude.
-For the RCP 8.5 future scenario, - 15 methane abundances are larger than the CMIP5 recommendations, which are based on the MAGICC model, but the uncertainty encompasses the difference.
-Uncertainty in 2100 abundance is 10 % based on the processes we have assessed here.
-Water vapor, anthropogenic NO_x emissions, and methane feedback on its OH sink are the major drivers of $\tau{CH_x \times OH}$ in both the historical and future simulations. - We also provide a new estimate of the indirect components of methane RF.
-Tropospheric ozone contributes 30-50% of the direct methane RF, compared to 25% that has been used in previous IPCC assessments (Forster et al., 2007).
-After including stratospheric chemistry effects, including those mediated by water vapor, we estimate the methane-induced ozone RF to be 50% of the direct methane RF.
-Based on these data, the 100-yr methane GWP is 32.
+While this approach lacks the full complexity of atmospheric chemistry that can be included through multi-decadal simulations of a CTM or GCM, the advantage is that it can be rapidly applied to many climate data sets or socioeconomic scenarios.

+Using the parametric model to reconstruct methane lifetime for 1980-2005, we estimate $2.2\pm1.8\%$ decrease in $\tau{\text{CH}4 \times \text{OH}}$, in contrast to previous parametric approaches that suggested increases or no change.
+Our decrease is the same direction of change as previous CTM studies and consistent with methyl chloroform observations, but smaller in magnitude than many past estimates.
+The parametric model may underestimate the trend because it does not consider the location of anthropogenic emissions.
+We also use the parametric model to project future methane abundance, which implicitly assumes that the emission and climate processes that controlled methane lifetime in the recent past will remain dominant throughout the 21st century.
+For the RCP 8.5 scenario, our projected methane abundances are larger than the CMIP5 recommendations, which are based on the MAGICC model, but the uncertainty encompasses the difference.
+Our projected change in methane lifetime is consistent with an ensemble of GCMs containing atmospheric chemistry, providing further evidence that the parametric model includes the key processes.
+Uncertainty in 2100 methane abundance is 10 % based on the processes we have assessed here, which include a simple treatment of natural methane emissions.
+Water vapor, anthropogenic NO_x emissions, and methane feedback on its OH sink are the major drivers of $\tau{\text{CH}4 \times \text{OH}}$ in both the historical reconstruction and future RCP 8.5 scenario.

+We also provide a new estimate of the indirect components of methane RF.
+Based on three CTMs, tropospheric ozone contributes 30-50% of the direct methane RF, compared to 25% that has been used in previous IPCC assessments (Forster et al., 2007).
+Using one model with stratospheric chemistry (Oslo CTM3), we calculate the stratospheric chemical effects of methane, including those mediated by water vapor.
+Combining the troposphere and stratosphere results, the total methane-induced ozone RF is 50% of the direct methane RF.
+Based on these data, the 100-yr methane GWP is 32, which is higher than several previous estimates around 25.